Superman-jp/SAS_Plotter/docs/_sources/Raincloud_plot.rst.txt

 - **gridsize : integer (optional)**

-   the number of KDE gridsize.
+   the number of KDE grid size.
    default is 401 (the default of proc kde)